gavanderhoorn/fanuc_ros_tools/README.md

 ```

 The resulting `.scene` file can be imported using the *Import From Text* button on the *Scene Objects* tab of the MoveIt plugin in RViz.

+#### Status / know limitations

+ - no support for mesh resources (no CAD files)
+ - no support for Obstacles, Machines, Parts, Dress-outs, or anything else but Fixtures
+ - no support for unicode object names (diacritics, accents, ligatures, etc)

 ### frw2xacro